 Italian Journey - June/July 1787 - translation by W. H. Auden and E. Mayer - Collins 1962.

 (left) Cappella Accoramboni with a marble decoration by Giovanni Somazzi, a skilled stonecutter who worked also at Cappella Spada at S. Girolamo della Carità; (right-above) painting in the cloister depicting a miracle by St. Francis of Paola (he brought his pet lamb back to life after its bones had been thrown into a furnace); (right-below) St. Anne by Giovan Battista Maini, almost a copy of Bernini's Blessed Ludovica Albertoni

 (left) Palazzo Centini; (right) detail of its decoration

 The rich decoration of this small palace is the only work by Francesco Rosa.
-It was built in 1732-742 and it was in part rented (see my page on flats for rent in XVIIIth century Rome).
+It was built in 1732-1742 and it was in part rented (see a page on flats for rent in XVIIIth century Rome).
 This explains why the stucco decoration is based on generic symbols, rather than on the heraldic ones of the owners of the building.
 Owing to the small statues which decorate its main windows the palace is usually called Palazzo dei Pupazzi (puppets), although another Palazzo dei Pupazzi exists in Rione Ponte.

 The Queen decided to remain in a sort of voluntary exile after the Jubilee Year and she rented Palazzo Zuccari at the end of Strada Felice; she lived there until 1714: after the death of her son she returned to France, her native country, where she died in 1716.